 This course centers around acquiring the perceptual and practical skills to realize a personal vision of the external world through photography.
-An intensive practicum and study of color theory, design principles, human perception, digital imaging, commercial retouching, compositing, digital darkroom and digital techniques using Adobe printing Photoshop and Lightroom.
+An intensive practicum and study of color theory, design human perception, digital principles, commercial retouching, imaging, compositing, digital darkroom and digital printing techniques using Adobe Photoshop and Lightroom.
 Students will process, retouch, color correct, critique, print and present a final exhibition of images shot for assignments given in other classes.
-Post-production exercises in this class are closely coordinated with shooting assignments given in the Applied Photo I class.
+Postproduction exercises in this class are closely coordinated with shooting assignments given in the Applied Photo I class.